Oracle Backend for Microservices and AI

 useradd obaas

-Download the latest version of Oracle Backend for Spring Boot and unzip into a new directory.
+Download the latest version of Oracle Backend for Microservices and AI and unzip into a new directory.

 As the obaas user, run this command: